Bigs55stock/sellcar/README.md

 ## Deployment
-Used Herohu added some depencises in the django files in order to diploy
+Used Herohu added some dependencies in the django files in order to deploy

 ## Built With